Perspective | Homeowners are doing great. Shareholders are doing even better.

 A major factor in the rise in home equity stems from the Fed forcing interest rates to ultralow levels.
 That, in turn, has produced ultralow interest rates on mortgages, which raises the prices of homes, which produces more equity for people who own their homes.

-Homeownership wealth is rarely written about because the Fed statistics that measure it come out only once every three months, and they don’t get anything like the attention that the stock market and stock wealth numbers get.
+Homeownership wealth is rarely written about because the Fed statistics that measure it only come out once every three months, and they don’t get anything like the attention that the stock market and stock wealth numbers get.

 Stock ownership, as Cezary and I wrote, is heavily concentrated among the wealthiest 10 percent of Americans, who own 89 percent of stock held by individuals, according to Fed statistics.